Dave Salo: High School era

 In June 1976, Salo graduated California's Rancho Cotate High School, around seven miles south of Santa Rosa.
 At Rancho Cotate, he competed in swimming all four years, received an American Legion Cotati Post Scholarship in his Senior year and in February 1976 was an honor roll student.
 As a versatile Rancho Cotate swimmer, he was a frequent point scorer and helped lead the team to two successive Sonoma County league pennants.
-At the Santa Clara Invitational Swim Meet in June of 1973, swimming for the Petaluma Swim Club in the boys 13-14 age group, Salo was third in the 200-meter breaststroke event with a time of 2:49.4, and fifth in the 100 meter breaststroke with a time of 1:18.9.
+At the Santa Clara Invitational Swim Meet in June 1973, swimming for the Petaluma Swim Club in the boys 13-14 age group, Salo was third in the 200-meter breaststroke event with a time of 2:49.4, and fifth in the 100 meter breaststroke with a time of 1:18.9.
 At 16 in March 1974, Salo set a Rancho Cotate age-group school record in the 200 freestyle of 2:15.8.
 While swimming for Rancho Cotate High, Salo was coached by Jim Dougherty.
 Though a competent freestyler, Salo specialized in back, breast, and individual medley events where he set a few age group and regional records during his High School and collegiate swimming careers.
 Swimming for his Rancho Cotate High in an early season meet against Napa High in February 1974, Salo won the 100-yard breaststroke in 1:11.1, the 200-yard individual medley in 2:19.4 and was on a winning 200-yard medley relay team that swam a 1:56.7.
 Swimming for the Petaluma Swim Club under Coach Larry Lack, Salo qualified for Ithaca New York's National Junior Olympics in August 1975, following his High School Junior year.